-U.S. Marshals Fugitive Task Force arrests Megan’s Law Offender in York
+U.S. Marshals Fugitive Task Force arrests Megan’s Law offender in York

-(HARRISBURG, PA.) – U.S. Marshal Martin Pane announced the arrest of 35-year old Jorge Luis Jiminez-Colon, formerly of Lebanon, Pennsylvania.
+HARRISBURG, Pa.
+(WHTM) – U.S. Marshal Martin Pane announced the arrest of 35-year-old Jorge Luis Jiminez-Colon, formerly of Lebanon, Pennsylvania.

 On March 5, 2017, Jiminez-Colon was convicted of Indecent Assault, an offense that required he register as a sex offender for ten years.